AbhishekRS4/Handwriting_Recognition/README.md

 * The python package dependencies can be found in [requirements.txt](requirements.txt)

 ### Running the final trained model to generate predictions
-* The predictions of the model will be saved in individual txt files i.e. one for each image, in a directory names `results`.
+* The predictions of the model will be saved in individual txt files i.e. one for each image, in a directory named `results`.
 The script [line_recognition/final_evaluation.py](line_recognition/final_evaluation.py) can be run in the following way.
 ```
 python3 final_evaluation.py --dir_images <path_to_dir> --file_model <path_to_model_file>